Complete Instruction Complete Instruction Complete Instruction Complete Instruction Complete Instruction Complete Instruction

 What is the Cost?

-Option #1-Parents who teach a class:
+Option #1-Parents who do not wish to be a teacher:

 (Can be added to Option #1 or #2 Above):

-Fees for ADDITIONAL CLASSES or TUTORING
+Fees for ADDITIONAL CLASSES or TUTORING:

-$20 per session for each class date or tutoring session, billed at $80 per month for either Math Tutoring or Language Arts Tutoring, or Writing Class.
-If you have a particular educational or tutoring need, please discuss this with the Director.
+$20 per session for each class date or tutoring session, billed at $80 per month for either Math Tutoring or English/Language Arts Tutoring or Class.

 How Do I Request Membership in the Co-op or Enroll in Classes?